The Venice Carnival

 Since the 12th century, Venetians have been able to create many different types of masks.
 Some traditional masks include:

 The Commedia dell'Arte mask: these are the masks portraying various overemphasised expressions.
-These are often used in artistic performances such at the theatre.
+These are often used in artistic performances such as at the theatre.

 The Bauta mask: this one can be identified by the square jawline and triangular chin.
 It was usually worn by men.